bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ![](https://raw.githubusercontent.com/bmagalhaes/ECO395M-Final-Project/master/4.0-table1.png)

-This assumption is not testable because we don’t know what would’ve happened to the treatment state had it not been treated.
+This assumption is not testable because we don’t know what would’ve happened to the treatment state had it never been treated.

 But what if we could predict what would have happened to the treated state in this alternative world where it wasn’t treated without having to rely on the parallel trends assumption?

-INTRODUCTION TO PREDICTIVE MODELS

-In this particular study, we compared the application of different suppervised learning predictive methods with the Diff-in-Diff estimator of the following research project.
+In order to do that, we analyzed the application of a set of predictive models such as Lasso Regression, RandomForest and Boosting in a particular research topic, and adopted the best predictive model to predict counterfactuals without having to rely on the parallel trends assumption.

 ### Research topic brief summary